MiriamPeskowitz/mourning-front-end-2020/notes.md

   Aug 4: dev log
   -- DONE fix render on profile entries, to li's with proper line break -- DONE, at least the ones I was focusing on: entries, PEC, mourners, refactor for consistency between similar types of components
-  -- // feature: change to most recent 15 , with more button
   -- DONE fix color issue on entries: white, yellow when hovering -- entries show page, fix buttons Edit, Delete, back -- make similar and horizontal, and above entry --home page -- wrap entries in <p> so there is space between, make sure css for all three lists is the same.
   -- fix color issue on entries: white, yellow when hovering -- blue is default in react router.
-  --DONE put css in alphabetical order
+  -- go through and fix all button and link hover colors to yellow --DONE put css in alphabetical order

+  Bigger:
+    -- // feature: change to most recent 15 , with more button
+-- add edit feature to description
+-- create memory section